- Location: Altamonte Springs, Florida

 Technicians for this apprenticeship must have a good understanding of science, electricity, refrigeration, temperature control, and heat transfer.
-Applicants must successfully complete a two-year day school course in residential and commercial HVAC/R service prior to applying for the service apprenticeship program.
+Applicants must complete a two-year day school course in residential and commercial HVAC/R service before applying for the service apprenticeship program.

-The apprenticeship program is 8,750 hours of on the job training and a minimum of 1080 hours of related classroom training in a five-year period.
+The apprenticeship program is 8,750 hours of on-the-job training and a minimum of 1080 hours of related classroom training in five years.

-At Northeast Wisconsin Technical College in Green Bay, Wisconsin, HVAC apprentices will complete at least 7500 hours of training over the course of four years.
+At Northeast Wisconsin Technical College in Green Bay, Wisconsin, HVAC apprentices will complete at least 7,500 hours of training over four years.
 In addition to on-the-job instruction, apprentices spend more than 500 hours in the classroom at NWTC for HVAC training and attend night classes for training in job safety, first aid, and CPR.

 To qualify for this apprenticeship program, students must have a high school diploma or GED, be at least 18 years of age, have a valid driver's license, and submit a copy of their birth certificate.

-The Pipe Fitters Local Union #211 in Houston, Texas offers apprenticeship programs for pipefitters, welders,and HVAC service technicians.
+The Pipe Fitters Local Union #211 in Deer Park, Texas offers apprenticeship programs for pipefitters, welders, and HVAC service technicians.
 The program lasts for five years and consists mainly of on-the-job hours and classroom training.
 At the end of the program, the apprentice will have established him or herself as a member of the union and can begin to earn journeyman level wages.

 Pipefitting, welding, and HVAC service apprentices are paid for on-the-job training, and they also attend night classes twice a week or over the weekend.

 The Refrigeration and Air Conditioning Contractors Association was founded in the Tampa Bay region in Florida.
-The RACCA apprenticeship program trains HVAC technicians over the course of four years, with on-the-job training year-round and classroom instruction in the air conditioning off-season from September to March.
+The RACCA apprenticeship program trains HVAC technicians over four years, with on-the-job training year-round and classroom instruction in the air conditioning off-season from September to March.

 The following two apprenticeship programs are offered:

-This apprenticeship program is registered with Florida’s Department of Education, following standards set by the US Department of Labor.
+This apprenticeship program is registered with Florida’s Department of Education, following the US Department of Labor standards.

 Apprentices must be at least 18 years of age and submit three letters of recommendation, a copy of their high school transcripts, and a copy of a diploma or GED with the grades for admission to the program.

 In San Diego, California the Sheet Metal Worker International Association Local #206 represents and trains sheet metal workers including HVAC technicians.
-The Local 206 apprenticeship program consists of a state-certified 8000 hours of on-the-job training plus 960 hours of classroom instruction over the course of the five-year program.
+The Local 206 apprenticeship program consists of a state-certified 8000 hours of on-the-job training plus 960 hours of classroom instruction throughout the five-year program.

-Applicants must be at least 18 years of age, possess a high school diploma or GED certificate, and provide a copy of a photo ID and a proof of age document such as birth certificate or passport.
+Applicants must be at least 18 years of age, possess a high school diploma or GED certificate, and provide a copy of a photo ID and proof of age documents such as a birth certificate or passport.
 Applicants must also pass a drug test, physical exam, and physical abilities test.